Merkelis Giedraitis: Patronage

+In 1579, when the Jesuit Academy was established in Vilnius (predecessor to Vilnius University), Giedraitis became its protector.
+He donated some land near Riešė and Stirniai (near Ukmergė) to the academy.
+Together with his brother, Giedraitis also funded the Church of St. Lawrence in their native Videniškiai.

+Royal election and coronation

+Before the 1576 Polish–Lithuanian royal election, a congress of nobles from the Grand Duchy of Lithuania was held on 20 April 1576 in Grodno.
+It adopted a document, signed by Giedraitis and other participating nobles, stating that if the delegates of the Grand Duchy of Lithuania felt pressure from the Poles in the election sejm, the Lithuanians would not be obliged by an oath of the Union of Lublin and will have the right to select a separate monarch.

 On 29 May 1580, Giedraitis crowned Stephen Báthory as Grand Duke of Lithuania in Vilnius Cathedral.
+During this ceremony, Giedraitis presented Báthory with a luxuriously decorated sword and a hat adorned with pearls sanctified by Pope Gregory XIII.
+This ceremony manifested the sovereignty of the Grand Duchy of Lithuania and had the meaning of elevation of the new Grand Duke of Lithuania, this way ignoring the stipulations of the Union of Lublin.

+Political involvement

 In addition to his duties in the diocese, Giedraitis had responsibilities in the Senate of the Polish–Lithuanian Commonwealth.
 For a number of years, he was a member of a commission tasked with the delineation of the border between Samogitia and Courland.
 In 1601, he mediated the dispute between the Radziwiłł and the Chodkiewicz families.
-In 1579, when the Jesuit Academy was established in Vilnius (predecessor to Vilnius University), Giedraitis became its protector.
-He donated some land near Riešė and Stirniai (near Ukmergė) to the academy.
-Together with his brother, Giedraitis also funded the Church of St. Lawrence in their native Videniškiai.

 The Diocese of Samogitia was poor and neglected and many bishops looked for better positions in other dioceses, particularly the Diocese of Vilnius.
-During Giedraitis' tenure, the Diocese of Vilnius was vacated twice – in 1579 after the death of Walerian Protasewicz and in 1591 after the reassignment of Jerzy Radziwiłł to the Diocese of Kraków – but due to unknown reasons, Giedraitis did not pursue the post.
+During Giedraitis' tenure, the Diocese of Vilnius was vacated twice – in 1579 after the death of Walerian Protasewicz and in 1591 after the reassignment of Jerzy Radziwiłł to the Diocese of Kraków – but for unknown reasons, Giedraitis did not pursue the post.
 After Radziwiłł's reassignment in 1591, the King wanted to move Bernard Maciejowski, Bishop of Lutsk, to Vilnius.
 However, Grand Chancellor Lew Sapieha refused to confirm the appointment leading to a power struggle that lasted almost a decade.
 Benedykt Woyna, the new Bishop of Vilnius, was confirmed only in 1600.
 Giedraitis was an ardent supporter of Sapieha and argued against appointing a "foreigner" to bishops in Lithuania.